 Bookkeeping: Use software like Xero and Quickbooks to automate your bookkeeping.

 The less time you have to spend on day-to-day tasks, the more time you’ll have to run your business.

 Utilize Fulfillment Services

 Processing, packing, and shipping orders is extremely time-consuming, which is why many sellers are turning to fulfillment services to take this work off their hands.

 The most well-known of these services is FBA, which is available to any Amazon seller.
 Simply send all your inventory to them and they’ll take care of everything for you, including storage, packing, and shipping.

 For items that aren’t sold on Amazon, there are a number of companies that provide similar services.
 If you’re interested do your research and find one that suits your business.

 Manage Your Inventory

 Making sure you never run out of stock is critical to your success in the eCommerce industry.
-And the more marketplaces you’re selling on the more complicated it gets.
+And the more online marketplaces you’re selling on the more complicated it gets.

 If you’re struggling with this, consider using inventory management software to keep track of your stock and alert you when you’re running low.
 You may even want to hire a VA to monitor this and ensure nothing is missed.